armorate/newpage/README.md

 # newpage

-a page just to practice web-development learnings with git, this is trua and I approve this statement!
+a page just to practice web-development learnings with git, this is true and I approve this statement!